13.65 %TYPE Attribute

 If the declaration of the referenced item changes, then the declaration of the referencing item changes accordingly.

-The name of a collection variable.
+Name of a collection variable.

-Restriction on collection_variable_name In a constant declaration, it cannot be the name of an associative array variable.
+collection_variable cannot be an associative array variable.

-The name of a database table or view that is accessible when the declaration is elaborated.
+Name of a database table or view that is accessible when the declaration is elaborated.

-The name of an instance of an ADT.
+Name of an instance of an ADT.

-The name of a record variable.
+Name of a record variable.

-The name of a field of the specified record variable.
+Name of a field of

-The name of a scalar variable.
+Name of a scalar variable.

 In this chapter: